Girls Not Brides founder Mabel van Oranje to move to global champion role to end child marriage

 Mwangi-Powell continued: “We share Mabel’s resolve to see a world where girls are free to make choices and live out their dreams, and are delighted that she will continue to accelerate efforts to end child marriage as a Global Champion.
 Our work is all the more important in a world facing the global pandemic of COVID-19, whose impact is threatening to undo many years of progress.”

 The Board of Girls Not Brides will launch the global search for a new Board Chair in the coming weeks.
 Mabel will continue in her current role with Girls Not Brides until a successor is appointed.

-Girls Not Brides is a global partnership of more than 1,500 civil society organisations from over 100 countries committed to ending child marriage and enabling girls to fulfil their potential.
+Girls Not Brides is a global partnership of over 1,500 civil society organizations from over 100 countries committed to ending child marriage and enabling girls to reach their potential.

-Members are based throughout Africa, the Americas, Asia, Europe, and the Middle East.
-We share the conviction that every girl has the right to lead the life that she chooses and that, by ending child marriage, we can achieve a safer, healthier and more prosperous future for all.
+Members are based across Africa, the Americas, Asia, Europe and the Middle East.
+We share the belief that every girl has the right to lead the life she chooses and that by ending child marriage we can achieve a safer, healthier and more prosperous future for all.

 Filles, Pas Epouses est un partenariat mondial de plus de 1 500 organisations de la société civile de plus de 100 pays engagés à mettre fin au mariage des enfants et à permettre aux filles de réaliser leur potentiel.

 Les membres sont basés à travers l'Afrique, les Amériques, l'Asie, l'Europe et le Moyen-Orient.
 Nous partageons la conviction que chaque fille a le droit de mener la vie qu'elle choisit et qu'en mettant fin au mariage des enfants, nous pouvons parvenir à un avenir plus sûr, plus sain et plus prospère pour tous.